TsCl/Pyridine: Alcohol to Tosylate (ROTs) + What Happens Next (SN2 vs E2)

 • Pick the follow-up by substrate class: primary favors halide/azide/acetate SN2; secondary needs condition control; tertiary demands elimination (t-BuO⁻, DBU, DBN).

-• Non-nucleophilic bases (DBU/DBN) are Zaitsev-leaning eliminators that still require anti-periplanar β-H alignment.
+• Non-nucleophilic bases (DBU/DBN) are often Zaitsev-leaning eliminators but still require anti-periplanar β-H alignment.

-• Bulky t-BuO⁻/t-BuONa bias Hofmann alkenes when anti β-H access to the more substituted site is blocked.
+• Bulky t-BuO⁻/t-BuONa bias Hofmann when anti β-H access to the more substituted site is blocked.

 • Neopentyl and highly hindered secondary centers remain slow for SN2 even with ROTs; plan for elimination or activation tweaks.